lglearn/WebKit-tutorials-examples/WebKit2_webextension_minimal_example/README.md

 You must compile the Vala files, the compilation option are provided on the first line of each file.

-The web-extension is using Vala, but you could use other language (like C).
+The web-extension is using Vala, but you could use other languages (like C).

 Note: currently, it is not possible to write the web-extensions in Python, because it lacks the introspections files.
 Once they'll be available, it should be possible to create hte required shared library (.so file) using Cython.